-Despite her obvious vocal talent, the aspiring star could've slipped into that also-ran pocket of show business, the she-shows-up-from-time-to-time category that has consumed a few others.
+Despite her obvious vocal talent, the aspiring star could've slipped into that also-ran pocket of show business, the she-shows-up-from-time-to-time category that has consumed many others.
 But McPhee made the most of her Idol boost and ultimately forged a path to greater success that has deposited her safely in the upper echelons of fame.

 Her sporadically roller-coaster personal life hasn't hurt her name-brand recognition, either.

 Putting aside for a moment that she's now engaged to David Foster, the prolific music producer and songwriter responsible for half the standards that Idol contestants sang for a decade and who mentored the Top 6 on McPhee's season (love songs week!), McPhee surprised her growing fan base in 2006 when it was revealed that the fresh-faced 22-year-old already had a steady boyfriend, 41-year-old actor Nick Cokas.

 McPhee kept her romantic life as private as possible (no onstage proposals or awkward on-the-spot Q&As between Ryan Seacrest and Cokas in the audience, etc.), but the supremely popular singer won even more hearts when she opened up a month after the season finale about the five-year battle with bulimia for which she sought treatment not long after her successful initial Idol audition, her health and the strength of her voice hanging in the balance.